czerwonamaupa/The-Uncanny/The-Uncanny.md

     this class, it is interesting to observe what the effect is of suddenly and unexpectedly meeting one’s own image.
 E. Mach has related two such observations in his *Analyse der Em findungen* (1900, p.
 3).
-On the first occasion he started violently as soon as he realized that the face before him was his own.
+On the first occasion he startled violently as soon as he realized that the face before him was his own.
 The second time he formed a very unfavorable opinion about the supposed stranger who got into the omnibus, and